- Video editing used to be a complicated process that usually required a specific set of tools.

 Biteable is simple to use, and even less skillful video editors won’t have any issues with it, so we encourage you to try it out.

-Using video editor in your browser is simple and easy, but do you have the right web browser for that task?
+Using a video editor in your browser is simple and easy, but do you have the right web browser for that task?

 Using a browser video editor is simple and easy, as long as you have the right browser for the job.
 What is your browser video editor of choice?
 Let us know in the comments below.